raspberrypilearning/image-id-coral/en/step_2.md

 You can create directories on your computer for all your different image classes, and manually move your collections of images into the directories.

-Alternatively, you can download a set of images captured from the International Space Station (ISS) [here](https://drive.google.com/drive/folders/1owb4zoZzSMld5qX0edCwZ1qZ6ypnJQ_5){:target="_blank"} that have been classified already.
+Alternatively, you can download a set of images captured from the ISS [here](https://drive.google.com/drive/folders/1owb4zoZzSMld5qX0edCwZ1qZ6ypnJQ_5){:target="_blank"} that have been classified already.

 ![google drive showing the 4 directories to be downloaded](images/drive_download.png)